Welcome to the Climate Data Operators¶

 CDO Mailing Lists¶

-We also use a newsfeed for announcing releases.
+There is no CDO mailing list anymore.
+We use a newsfeed for announcing releases.

 Using CDO at MPIM and DKRZ¶